KevGomez/sswe-therapia/README.md

 - Clients can book available slots with a specific therapist
 - Double bookings are prevented
 - Clients can cancel existing appointments
-- Interfaces via REST API, CLI, and Streamlit UI
+- Interfaces via REST API and CLI
 - Firebase Realtime Database integration

 ## Tech Stack